 Kristin of the Barn hosts semi-private cooking classes in her rustic barn on a beautiful stretch of property just outside of Cashiers.
 I can’t wait to take one of these classes in the future and dine at her rustic barn table with all of our family.

 This town sits right on the edge of Lake Glenville, which is a gorgeous natural lake with shimmering blue water and agreeable weather most weekends.
 You’ll see the ski boats, pontoons, tubers, and kayakers all out there together, and even on the busiest weekend, it doesn’t seem that crowded.
 This is the only rental place I’ve passed in town, but most people own there own boats that you’ll see out there.

 High Falls Dam Release

 You can’t come to the mountains and not take advantage of one of the many trails they have here.
-There is a range of difficultly levels and experiences.
-From moderately easy hikes like Whiteside Mountain (pictured), to steep inclines with impressive waterfall views, there is no shortage of trails to go on.
+There is a range of difficulty levels and experiences.
+From moderately easy hikes like Whiteside Mountain and Yellow Mountain, Sunset Falls to steep inclines with impressive waterfall views, there is no shortage of trails to go on.
 Check this link for a complete list of hikes and trailheads.

 Cashiers is known for its collection of home decor stores and antique shopping.
-There are numerous shopping places all lumped right next to each other which is great for those who don’t mind walking.
+There are plenty of shopping places all lumped right next to each other which is great for those who don’t mind walking.
 Some of my repeat favorites are The Village Hound (pictured), Josephines for lithograph prints and French antiques, Rusticks, Vivian Metzger Antiques, Summer Place Antiques, and Robins Nest.
 While I may have been in each of these stores more than a handful of times, I always find something new that piques my interest.
-The Village Hound really speaks to the equestrian in me, and I think that store causes my wallet the most hurt.

 Cashiers Farmers Market